-ACC 122 Principles of Financial Acct II Prerequisites: ACC 120 with minimum grade of "C"
+ACC 122 Principles of Financial Acct II

 This course provides additional instruction in the financial accounting concepts and procedures introduced in ACC 120.
 Emphasis is placed on the analysis of specific balance sheet accounts, with in-depth instruction of the accounting principles applied to these accounts.
 Upon completion, students should be able to analyze data, prepare journal entries, and prepare reports in compliance with generally accepted accounting principles.